Menu

 Edition: 300 copies, first edition

-Supported by: The Danish Arts Foundation
+Supported by: the Danish Arts Foundation

 ISBN: 978-87-94396-06-6

-An Hub Copenhagen 2022.
+Art Hub Copenhagen 2022.

 ~